zhonghan721/tp/docs/DeveloperGuide.md

 The sequence of the `logout` command is as follows:

-1. The user inputs the `logout` command.
+1. The command `logout` is entered by the user.
+2. `LogicManager` calls the `AddressBookParser#parseCommand` with `logout` as input.
+3. `AddressBookParser` will parse the command, and create a new instance of `UserLogoutCommand`.
+This instance is then returned to `LogicManager`.
-2. A new `userLogoutCommand` is created and checks whether the user is currently logged out by calling `Model#getUserLoginStatus`.
+4. Then, `LogicManager` calls `UserLogoutCommand#execute` with the Model instance as input, which checks if the user is logged in by calling `Model#getUserLoginStatus`.
-3. If the user is currently logged in, the `userLogoutCommand` calls `Model#setLogoutSuccess`, changing the login status to false and restricting the user access to most commands.
+5. If the user is currently logged in, the `UserLogoutCommand` calls `Model#setLogoutSuccess`, changing the login status to false and restricting the user access to most commands.
-4. The `userLogoutCommand` also calls `Model#clearFilteredDeliveryList` and `Model#clearFilteredCustomerList`
-   to hide the list of deliveries and customers.
+6. The `UserLogoutCommand` also calls `Model#clearFilteredDeliveryList` and `Model#clearFilteredCustomerList` to hide the list of deliveries and customers.
+7. Finally, `UserLogoutCommand` creates a new `CommandResult` instance with the result of the execution and returns it back to `LogicManager` which then returns it to the UI.

 The following sequence diagram shows how the `logout` command works: